Caden Kvapil

 Caden Wade Kvapil (born December 10, 2006) is an American professional stock car racing driver.
+He competes in the zMAX CARS Tour, driving the No. 88 Chevrolet for JR Motorsports.
+He also competes part-time in the ARCA Menards Series East, driving the No. 24 Chevrolet for SPS Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 76 Chevrolet Silverado RST for Freedom Racing Enterprises.

-He competes in the zMAX CARS Tour, driving the No. 8 Chevrolet for JR Motorsports.
-He is the son of 2003 NASCAR Craftsman Truck Series champion Travis Kvapil and younger brother of NASCAR Xfinity Series driver Carson Kvapil.
+Kvapil is the son of 2003 NASCAR Craftsman Truck Series champion Travis Kvapil and younger brother of NASCAR O'Reilly Auto Parts Series driver Carson Kvapil.

 Racing career

 Kvapil has also competed in series such as the Carolina Pro Late Model Series and the ASA STARS National Tour.

 In 2022, Kvapil ran the full schedule in the CARS Pro Late Model Tour, driving the No. 35 Chevrolet for Travis Kvapil Racing.
 He won two races at the season opening race at Caraway Speedway and Ace Speedway, and finished within the top-ten in every race on his way to finish second in the final points standings, twelve points behind Luke Fenhaus.

 In 2023, Kvapil moved to Highlands Motorsports and the No. 96 Chevrolet for the 2023 season.
 He earned three wins at Caraway Speedway, and Tri-County Motor Speedway at August and October, and went on to win the Pro Late Model championship by 56 points ahead of Katie Hettinger.
 Kvapil then moved back to Travis Kvapil Racing for the following year, where he won two races at Ace Speedway in May and August, and finished third in the final points standings.
 It was also during this year that he made his debut in the Late Model Stock division, driving the No. 8 Chevrolet at Ace Speedway and Wake County Speedway, finishing third and seventeenth, respectively.

+In 2025, Kvapil made his debut in the Late Model Stock Tour, where he ran in select races for JR Motorsports and Go Fas Racing.
+He got his first win in a LMSC at the season ending race at North Wilkesboro Speedway.
+He later won the Charlie Powell Memorial at Florence Motor Speedway in November with his brother Carson finishing in second.

+In 2026, Kvapil would be tabbed as the full-time driver of the No. 88 for JR Motorsports in LMSC, including the CARS Late Model Stock Tour.
+During this time, he won the Virginia Triple Crown by virtue of winning the Hampton Heat at Langley Speedway and the ValleyStar Credit Union 300 at Martinsville Speedway.

+ARCA Menards Series

+In May 2026, it was revealed that Kvapil would make his debut in the ARCA Menards Series at Toledo Speedway, driving the No. 24 Chevrolet for SPS Racing.
+As it is a combination race with the ARCA Menards Series East, it would also serve as his debut in that series as well.
+He started in ninth and finished in fifth.